The Insatiable Moon: Plot

 Although the boarding house's future is uncertain, Arthur still has faith and buys a lottery ticket, in the hope of winning enough money to support expansions to the house and fix the health problems.
 However, when the ticket does not win, Arthur becomes withdrawn and is visibly upset and frustrated for several days, and grows distant with Margaret.
 Norm, a friend of Arthur's and an occasional resident at the house, notices these signs and recommends to Bob that Arthur is taken to a mental hospital, for assessment and help.
-While Arthur is at the hospital, a woman whose daughter was abused by the man who committed suicide earlier in the film approaches Bob, and offers a cheque of $100,000 dollars, ensuring the future of the house.

 Arthur is treated at the hospital, but attempts to escape and so staff are forced to restrain him, inject him with some form of sedative.
 However, due to the drugs he is already on for his mental health, Arthur loses consciousness and attempts by staff to resuscitate him are unsuccessful.

 Bob is angry at the hospital staff and Margaret is devastated by Arthur's death, and a funeral is held for everyone to farewell him.
+A woman whose daughter was abused by the man who committed suicide earlier in the film approaches Bob, and offers a cheque of $100,000, ensuring the future of the house.
 The film ends with Arthur sitting on a park bench with Norm, where he hands him a pie and talks to him for a while.
 Although Norm realises Arthur is not actually there, he is still left holding the pie, as the film ends.